tryton/trytond/doc/topics/reports/index.rst

 Accessing models from within the report
 ---------------------------------------

-By default instances of the models the report is for are passed in to the report via a list of objects called ``records`` (or ``record`` if ``single`` is ``True``).
-These records behave just as they would within trytond itself.
+By default instances of the models, the report is for, are passed in to the report via a list of ``records`` (or ``record`` if ``single`` is ``True``).
+These records behave just as they would within ``trytond`` itself.
 You can access any of the models relations as well.
-For example within the invoice report each object is an invoice and you can access the name of the party of the invoice via ``invoice.party.name``.
+For example within the invoice report each record is an invoice and you can access the name of the party of the invoice via ``invoice.party.name``.
 Additional objects can be passed to a report.
-This is discussed below in ``Passing custom data to a report``.
+This is discussed below in `Passing custom data to a report`_

 Within Tryton the underlying model the report can be found by following the Menu to ``Administration > UI > Actions > Report``.
-Furthermore in tryton the fields for that model can be found by following the menu to ``Administration > Model > Model``.
-Model relation fields can be accessed to any depth, for example, one could access ``invoice.party.addresses`` to get a list of addresses for the party of an invoice.
+Furthermore in Tryton the fields for that model can be found by following the menu to ``Administration > Models > Models``.
+Relation fields can be accessed to any depth.

 Creating a simple report template for a model from client
 ---------------------------------------------------------

-Once you have created a report template it has to be uploaded to trytond.
+Once you have created a report template it has to be uploaded to ``trytond``.
 This can be done by creating a new record in the ``Administration > UI > Actions > Report`` menu.
 Just make sure to include the template file in the content field.

-In order to make the report printable from a model create a "Print form" keyword related to the model where the report should be available.
+In order to make the report printable from a record create a ``Print form`` keyword related to the model where the report should be available.

 Creating a simple report template for a model in XML
 ----------------------------------------------------

 Less work has to be done if you just want a simple report representation of a model.
-There are just 2 steps.
 First, create a report template file in a format supported by relatorio.
 Second, describe your report in XML making sure to define the correct ``report_name`` and ``model``.

 Replacing existing Tryton reports
 ---------------------------------